-If you think media connection is all it takes to excel in hospitality public relations, think again.
-It is one thing to generate press releases and garner publicity, and another to ace in hospitality PR.
+If you think media connection is all it takes to excel in hotel public relations, think again.
+It is one thing to generate press releases and garner publicity, and another to ace in broad umbrella of hospitality PR.
 Here’s our tip: Look into how a hotel is chosen by guests in your region and work out the publicity strategies from there.

 In Market Metrix, a global hotel study that analysed the reasons why guests select a particular accommodation, past experience (11.9%) plays a much bigger role in hotel selection than the influence of a recommendation by friend or colleague (6.8%), reputation of hotel (5.5%), special promotion (5.0%), loyalty programs points / rewards (3.8%), and positive online reviews (2.9%).